19hours/sg-statutes/Acts/Women’s Charter.md

 [2/2011 wef 01/06/2011]

-(3) A maintenance order made by the High Court may be enforced by a District Court in accordance with subsection (1) as if that order had been made by the District Court, except that a District Court shall have no power to vary an order of the High Court.
+(3) A maintenance order made by the High Court may be enforced by a Family Court in accordance with subsection (1) as if that order had been made by the Family Court, except that a Family Court shall have no power to vary an order of the High Court.

 [26/80]

+[Act 27 of 2014 wef 01/10/2014]

 ### Bankerʼs guarantee